 There are some basic statistical and financial tools to help create mean reversion strategy.
 As always, active trading and trying to time the market is risky and sometimes the whole market moves up and down and that can swamp whatever strategy you might have for an individual stock or sector.

-Part of implementing a mean reversion strategy is getting a sense of stock trends or a trend trading strategy, whether past movement in a stock up or down is indicative of continuing in that direction.
+Part of implementing a mean reversion strategy is getting a sense of stock trends or a trend trading strategy, whether past movement in a stock up or down might indicate that it may continue in that direction.

-This can involve trying to discern bullish indicators for stocks, giving you a sense of when stock returns are likely to go up.
+This can involve trying to discern bullish indicators for stocks, giving you a sense of when stock returns may have the potential to go up.
 Often traders combine this strategy with forms of technical analysis, including the use of candlestick patterns.

 Alternatively, you will need to have a sense of when a stock is underperforming in order to profit from buying it before it reverts to the mean upwards.